-What exactly is a bachelor’s degree as it relates to the field of criminal justice?
+So What is a bachelor’s degree as it relates to the field of criminal justice?
 A bachelor’s degree is an academic degree earned for an undergraduate course of study in the field as a Criminal Justice major.
 Study traditionally lasts four years but can vary.

 Career Options in the Field of Criminal Justice

 When choosing to obtain a bachelor’s degree, there are many factors to consider.
 Those seeking a degree in criminal justice have many options and career choices.
-Job options for criminal justice majors exist in areas such as in the courts system, correctional systems, or law enforcement.
+Job options for criminal justice majors exist in areas such as in the court system, correctional systems, or law enforcement.

 These can include involvement in investigations, forensics, and criminal law.
 Criminal justice majors typically work in the public sector, making such careers more stable even in economically challenging times.
 Retirement benefits can also be quite generous in these fields, as well.